opalthailand/ckanext-cdp/README.md

 5. **Restart CKAN:**

-   If CKAN is deployed with Apache on Ubuntu, reload the service:
+   If CKAN is deployed on Ubuntu, reload the service:

    ```bash
    sudo supervisorctl reload